Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzVirtualNetworkSubnetConfig.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmVirtualNetworkSubnetConfig** cmdlet configures the goal state for a subnet configuration in an Azure virtual network.
+The **Set-AzVirtualNetworkSubnetConfig** cmdlet configures the goal state for a subnet configuration in an Azure virtual network.

 ## EXAMPLES

 ### 1: Modify the address prefix of a subnet
 ```
-New-AzureRmResourceGroup -Name TestResourceGroup -Location centralus
+New-AzResourceGroup -Name TestResourceGroup -Location centralus

-$frontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet -AddressPrefix "10.0.1.0/24"
+$frontendSubnet = New-AzVirtualNetworkSubnetConfig -Name frontendSubnet -AddressPrefix "10.0.1.0/24"

-$virtualNetwork = New-AzureRmVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName TestResourceGroup
+$virtualNetwork = New-AzVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName TestResourceGroup
     -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $frontendSubnet

-Set-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet -VirtualNetwork $virtualNetwork -AddressPrefix "10.0.3.0/23"
+Set-AzVirtualNetworkSubnetConfig -Name frontendSubnet -VirtualNetwork $virtualNetwork -AddressPrefix "10.0.3.0/23"

-$virtualNetwork | Set-AzureRmVirtualNetwork
+$virtualNetwork | Set-AzVirtualNetwork
 ```

 This example creates a virtual network with one subnet.
 Then is calls
-    Set-AzureRmVirtualNetworkSubnetConfig to modify the AddressPrefix of the subnet.
+    Set-AzVirtualNetworkSubnetConfig to modify the AddressPrefix of the subnet.
 This
     only impacts the in-memory representation of the virtual network.
-    Set-AzureRmVirtualNetwork is then called to modify the virtual network in Azure.
+    Set-AzVirtualNetwork is then called to modify the virtual network in Azure.

 ### 2: Add a network security group to a subnet
 ```
-New-AzureRmResourceGroup -Name TestResourceGroup -Location centralus
+New-AzResourceGroup -Name TestResourceGroup -Location centralus

-$frontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet -AddressPrefix "10.0.1.0/24"
+$frontendSubnet = New-AzVirtualNetworkSubnetConfig -Name frontendSubnet -AddressPrefix "10.0.1.0/24"

-$virtualNetwork = New-AzureRmVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName TestResourceGroup
+$virtualNetwork = New-AzVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName TestResourceGroup
     -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $frontendSubnet

-$rdpRule = New-AzureRmNetworkSecurityRuleConfig -Name rdp-rule -Description "Allow RDP" -Access Allow
+$rdpRule = New-AzNetworkSecurityRuleConfig -Name rdp-rule -Description "Allow RDP" -Access Allow
     -Protocol Tcp -Direction Inbound -Priority 100 -SourceAddressPrefix Internet -SourcePortRange * -DestinationAddressPrefix * -DestinationPortRange 3389

-$networkSecurityGroup = New-AzureRmNetworkSecurityGroup -ResourceGroupName
+$networkSecurityGroup = New-AzNetworkSecurityGroup -ResourceGroupName
     TestResourceGroup -Location centralus -Name "NSG-FrontEnd" -SecurityRules $rdpRule

-Set-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet -VirtualNetwork $virtualNetwork -AddressPrefix
+Set-AzVirtualNetworkSubnetConfig -Name frontendSubnet -VirtualNetwork $virtualNetwork -AddressPrefix
     "10.0.1.0/24" -NetworkSecurityGroup $networkSecurityGroup

-$virtualNetwork | Set-AzureRmVirtualNetwork
+$virtualNetwork | Set-AzVirtualNetwork
 ```

 This example creates a resource group with one virtual network containing just one
     subnet.
 It then creates a network security group with an allow rule for RDP traffic.
 The
-    Set-AzureRmVirtualNetworkSubnetConfig cmdlet is used to modify the in-memory
+    Set-AzVirtualNetworkSubnetConfig cmdlet is used to modify the in-memory
     representation of the frontend subnet so that it points to the newly created network
     security group.
-The Set-AzureRmVirtualNetwork cmdlet is then called to write the modified
+The Set-AzVirtualNetwork cmdlet is then called to write the modified
     state back to the service.

 ## PARAMETERS